maillouxc/Fallout-4-Terminal/README.md

 # Fallout-4-Terminal
-My attempt to recreate the terminals from Fallout 4, starting with the hacking mini-game.
-My goal is to get as close of a recreation as possible to how it works in the game, as an exercise to build my own skills, especially with new technologies.
-I'll be starting with the hacking mini-game, but I'm considering adding the ability to create basic text files, as a  journal of sorts, and maybe ping a database to store the entries online.
+My attempt to recreate the hacking minigame from the terminals in Fallout 4.
+(The core concept of the minigame is similar in Fallout 3 and New Vegas as well, but the exact execution is slightly different in each one.
+My implementation is intended to model as closely as possible the way it is done in FO4.

-It's my first programming project in a long time, and my first one on GitHub, and it may take me a while to get it up and running.
+I'm doing this as an exercise to build my own skills, especially with technologies that I haven't worked with before.
+It's my first programming project in a while, and my first one on GitHub, and it may take me a while to get it up and running.
-My goal is to implement it in a language that I don't know, and I think I've settled on C# and the .NET platform, since I've got a fairly good grasp on Java already.

-Naturally, this means I have to learn the language before I can start working on the project, so it may be a while until any meaningful work is done.
+Since the majority of my programming life has been spent split between the Java world, I figured I'd try to create this in C# so I could learn what life is like on the .NET framework side of things.
+Naturally, this means I'm learning the language as I'm building the project, so a lot of my commits will undoubtedly be to undo things I previously did as I wrestle with an unfamiliar language trying to discover the best way to do everything.

+So far, going from Java to C# was a much steeper learning curve than expected, but I thing I'm starting to get the hang of things.

+I'd absolutely love any feedback (positive or negative) or suggestions that anyone is willing to provide, as this is a learning experience for me.
+The best way to contact me is via email at mailloux.cl@gmail.com

+Note that I claim no liscense to any of the material in this project.
+You are free to distribute, copy, modify, or do otherwise with anything in this repository, although I would ask that you give me credit if you choose to do so.

+If Bethesda decides that this infringes on copyright, I will take it down if requested.